 The procedures for processing downward- and upward-facing images, although similar, have some critical differences.
-To process upward-facing images, follow the procedure in the "Upward-facing Image Pixel Classification" section.
+To process upward-facing images, follow the procedure in G.6 (Upward-facing image pixel classification).

-Pixel classification is an iterative process, in which you move back and forth classifying pixels into either the "Green" or "Soil" categories (Table 19).
+Pixel classification is an iterative process, in which you move back and forth classifying pixels into either the "Green" or "Soil" categories (Table 20).
 In these directions, we will begin with "Green" plant matter, but you may begin with soil if you prefer.
 See digital tutorial "Classifying Pixels" for a demonstration of assigning pixels to classes in CanEye.